The Difference Between Love And “In Love” In A Romantic Relationship

 Romance and romantic relationships play a big part in our society.
-But what is the difference between love and being “in love?”
+But what is the difference between loving someone and being “in love?”
+There could be a big difference, in fact.
 Love can come in all shapes and sizes; knowing the difference between the types of love can help you understand and appreciate it more fully.
+The two phrases “love” vs “in love” can describe two different things.

 The ancient Greeks explain the difference between love and in love